 - 1. All distances involving at least one sampled point - 2.
 For each vertex v, store an identifier of the closest sampled vertex p(v).
-(If v is sampled, p(v) = v.)
+(If v is sampled, p(v) = v.) - 3.
+For each vertex v, store distances to all vertices u that are closer than p(v).
+That is, we store d(v,u) for $u \in B_0(v)$ where $B_0(v) := \{u \in V \mid d(v,u) < d(v,p(v))\}.$ - 3 Note: For each v, if the distances involving v are denoted B(v), we can store them using (expected) O(|B(v)|) space and constant look-up time.

-- 3. For each vertex v, store distances to all vertices u that are closer than p(v).
-That is, we store d(v,u) for $u \in B_0(v)$ where $B_0(v) := \{u \in V \mid d(v,u) < d(v,p(v))\}.$ - 3 Exexercise Recall that for each v, the distances involving v can be stored using linear space and with constant look-up time.
-(Hint: Perfect hashing.) - 4 Exercise Given the information above, devise any algorithm that takes a pair of vertices u, v and outputs an estimate of the distance. - What is the query-time of your algorithm?
+- 4 Exercise Given the information above, devise any algorithm that takes a pair of vertices u, v and outputs an estimate of their distance. - What is the query-time of your algorithm?
 What is its stretch? - Can you make an algorithm with O(1) query-time and a constant stretch?
 What is its stretch? - 5 Exercise What is the space consumption? - 1.
 What is the expected total space consumption of storing all distances involving sampled vertices? - How many sampled vertices are there?
 In expectation.
 As a function of p. - How many distances do we store for each sampled vertex? - 2.
 What is the space consumption of storing p(v) for each vertex v? - 3.
 What is the expected total space consumption for storing, for each vertex v, distances to all vertices u that are closer than p(v)?